Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 First and foremost, in order to be compliant with all local laws and to register vehicles within the various countries where an organization operates, all minimum compulsory insurance requirements must be maintained.

-Ultimately the reason for self-insurance is to save an organization money on fleet risk management overall.
+Ultimately the reason for self-insurance is to save an organization money on fleet risk management and fleet management best practices overall.
 “In order to make that determination, an organization needs to consider the premium costs vs reserves that would be necessary for self-insurance and all the operational costs to determine the optimal method for that individual organization,” explains Bhargava.

 As described above, an organization with a self-insurance plan would put together a set of terms and conditions as to what would be covered and set-up a pool of shared funds to cover those expenses.
 Implementing a self-insurance program requires significant organizational commitment.
 The organization needs to develop insurance coverage policy parameters, educate others throughout the organization on these parameters, and then adjudicate claims prudently.
 Field offices need to be compliant with the program in order for it to be successful.